premchander-revature/interviewquestions/ServiceNow/ITIL/ITIL.md

 ---

-3. Suppose you are building a mall how you will implement the ITIL stages in it?
+3. Suppose you are building a mall, how would you implement the ITIL stages in it?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)